ashes999/Planetoid-Shooter/source/source/nebula/README.md

 Example of a system that initializes and draws sprites:

 ```
-class DrawSpriteSystem extends AbstractSystem
+class DrawImageSystem extends AbstractSystem
 {
     private var state:FlxState;

     public function new(container:Container, state:FlxState)
     {
-        // Get all entities that have both a sprite and a position
+        // Get all entities that have both an image and a position
-        super(container, [SpriteComponent, PositionComponent]);
+        super(container, [ImageComponent, PositionComponent]);
         this.state = state;
     }